mohtashim-ali/course-project-the-basis/README.md

 ## Specification: Basic Calculator

-The objective or scope of our domain is to be able to compute basic mathematical operations using BEDMAS
+The objective or scope of our domain is to be able to compute and simplify basic mathematical operations using BEDMAS

 ### Introduction